microsoftarchive/data-pipeline-storm/docs/DesignConsiderations.md

 If we are using Trident, we can get the **TransactionId** from **TransactionAttempt** object, which is passed in as an Object in the **Aggregator** init method.
 During a replay, the value of TransactionId will be the same as the that of the previous batch.
 If we save the previous TransactionId, all we need to do if to compare the current value with the saved value.
 If the value is the same, we are inside a replay.
 If there are different, we are inside a fresh new batch.

-## Should we use a Storm topology or Trident topology
+## Should we use a Storm topology or Trident topology?

 A Storm structure for distributed computation is called topology.
 A topology consists of stream of data, spouts that produce the data, and bots that process the data.
 Storm topologies run forever, until explicitly killed.

 Trident is a high-level abstraction for doing real time computing on top of Storm.
 Trident process messages in batches and it consists of joins, aggregations, grouping, functions, and filters.
 Trident support exactly-once semantics.
 The core scenario is to aggregate individual messages in to an Azure block, the batching feature provided by Trident make it a good choice.
 We can simply aggregate a batch into a block if the batch can fits.
 If a batch is bigger than the max size of a block, we can simply split the batch up in to several blocks.
 The only limitation is that when the batch is smaller than a block, in which case, the block will not be filled up unless we add more customer logic to handle combining multiple batches into a single block.

-## What are built-in stream groupings in Storm and what kind of grouping do we need for our scenario
+## What are built-in stream groupings in Storm and what kind of grouping do we need for our scenario?
 Storm has seven built-in stream groupings:
 1. Shuffle grouping
 2. Fields grouping